Earning Your Education Degree Online

 Equally importantly, association membership can go a long way towards obtaining a job or moving into a new position.
 These organizations promote professional networking, and many member make lasting connections with other teachers across the nation and the world, who become their advocates during job hunts.
 Associations also look good on your resume as a teacher, making membership beneficial even if you choose to never speak to another member of the organization.

-After earning your secondary education degree online, association membership can be a good next step in furthering your career.
+After earning your secondary education online degree, association membership can be a good next step in furthering your career.
 The following is a list of five popular associations for teachers.

 - School Superintendents Association (AASA): The AASA is an association for education administrators, and acts as a political voice for public education.
 Superintendents become members of AASA to become advocates for education, professional enrichment, and networking.
 Members may also obtain prestige through a series of awards, including the AASA Awards, AASA National Superintendent of the Year, and the AASA Women in School Leadership Award.